CIDRAM/Docs/readme.en.md

  silent_mode: "http://127.0.0.1/"
 ```

-##### 7.2.1 HOW TO "SPECIALLY MARK" SIGNATURE SECTIONS FOR USE WITH reCAPTCHA\hCAPTCHA
+##### 7.2.1 HOW TO "SPECIALLY MARK" SIGNATURE SECTIONS FOR USE WITH reCAPTCHA/hCAPTCHA

-When "usemode" is 2 or 5, to "specially mark" signature sections for use with reCAPTCHA\hCAPTCHA, an entry is included in the YAML segment for that signature section (see the example below).
+When "usemode" is 2 or 5, to "specially mark" signature sections for use with reCAPTCHA/hCAPTCHA, an entry is included in the YAML segment for that signature section (see the example below).

 ```
 1.2.3.4/32 Deny Generic
 2.3.4.5/32 Deny Generic
-Tag: reCAPTCHA-Enabled
+Tag: CAPTCHA Marked
 ---
 recaptcha:
  enabled: true